pawelkrystkiewicz/creation-ui-react/README.md

 ### Automated Releases

 The project uses GitHub Actions for automated releases:
-- **Automatic releases**: When changes are pushed to `master`, the release workflow automatically creates a PR with version updates or publishes the package if changesets are ready.
+- **Automatic releases**: When changes are merged to `master`, the release workflow automatically creates a PR with version updates or publishes the package if changesets are ready.
 - **Manual releases**: You can manually trigger releases using the available npm scripts.

+**Note**: With trunk-based development, all releases are triggered from the `master` branch.
+The previous `develop` branch has been removed.

 ### Available Scripts